 The Board presently has eight members.
 There are three directors in the class whose term of office expires at the Annual Meeting.
-Emily Weiss informed the Company of her intention not to stand for re-election to the Board on April 26, 2023 and the Board subsequently determined to reduce the size of the Board to seven members effective immediately prior to the election of directors at the Annual Meeting.
-Upon the recommendation of the Sustainability, Nomination, and Governance Committee (the "SNG Committee"), our Board has nominated the two individuals listed in the table below for election as director at the Annual Meeting.
+Upon the recommendation of the Sustainability, Nomination, and Governance Committee (the "SNG Committee"), our Board has nominated the three individuals listed in the table below for election as director at the Annual Meeting.
 Each nominee is currently a director of the Company who was previously elected by stockholders.
-If elected at the Annual Meeting, each of these nominees would serve until the 2026 annual meeting and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation, or removal.
+If elected at the Annual Meeting, each of these nominees would serve until the 2027 annual meeting and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation, or removal.
 It is the Company's policy to invite and encourage directors and nominees for director to attend the Annual Meeting.